ygaurav410/Law-Advisor-Chatbot/README.md

 - `DATABASE_URL` is supported for hosted databases such as PostgreSQL
 - upload, data, and retrieval storage paths can be configured through environment variables
 - `PORT` and `FLASK_DEBUG` are environment-driven instead of hardcoded
+- secure session cookie behavior can be enabled through environment configuration

 ### Recommended production environment variables